frankshubibasheke/alx-system_engineering-devops/0x00-shell_basics/README.md

-8-firstdele will delete the file berty in /tmp/my_first_directory 9-firstdirdeletion dletes the directory my_first_directory in /tmp `0-back changes working directory to previous one
+8-firstdele will delete the file berty in /tmp/my_first_directory 9-firstdirdeletion dletes the directory my_first_directory in /tmp `0-back changes working directory to previous one 11-lists will list all filesin current directory, parent directory and /boot